AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/classes/sorcerer-xphb.md

 ### Metamagic (Level 10)

-Because your magic flows from within you, you can alter your spells to suit your needs; you gain two Metamagic options of your choice from the "[Metamagic Options](/3-Mechanics/CLI/lists/list-optfeaturetype-mm.md)" section later in this class's description.
+Because your magic flows from within you, you can alter your spells to suit your needs; you gain two Metamagic options of your choice from the "Metamagic Options^[Optional features from [Metamagic](/3-Mechanics/CLI/lists/list-optfeaturetype-mm.md); defined in Player's Handbook (2024)]" section later in this class's description.

 You can use only one Metamagic option on a spell when you cast it, unless otherwise noted in one of those options.